joedono/House-of-Z/09-the-anguisa-problem/01b-downtime.md

 BACKUP PLAN: Research on psychology and humanoid behavior.
 No real mechanical goal, but could blossom into a friendship with Baern Frostbeard at the Wizard's College.

+Week 1 - Found and bought the Rapier of Warning
+Week 2
+Week 3
+Week 4

 ## Fran - Training
 Wants to gain proficiency in Vehicles (Sailing).